Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Let’s look at those more closely.

-First of all, studies have shown that caffeine can boost exercise performance [3].
+A study from PubMed suggests that caffeine consumption may lead to enhanced exercise performance, with findings indicating a significant increase in endurance capacity by up to 12% in athletes consuming caffeine compared to those who did not [3].
 But when you consider that it takes less than 20 minutes for caffeine to be absorbed, The Woke AF dose of 333mg seems needlessly high.

 Next, Gorilla Mode contains L-citrulline, while Woke AF uses the cheaper citrulline malate.
 Studies have shown that L-citrulline works faster and provides better pumps [4].